-Free Energy Audits Available for Access Energy Cooperative Members!
+No cost Energy Audits Available for Access Energy Cooperative Members

-Access Energy Cooperative has specialists who perform free energy audits and blower-door testing for members.
-Our specialist will then leave a list of recommendations for the member to consider making for energy efficiency improvements.
+Access Energy Cooperative has specialists who perform energy audits and blower-door testing for members at no cost to the member.
+Our specialist will leave a list of recommendations for the member to consider making for energy efficiency improvements.

 After members make any of the recommended improvements found in the energy audit, you can submit to our office for rebate the "improvement form" left with you by the auditor during the audit, along with copies of receipts for the improvements that were made.